Herein lies an account of various End Of Life experiences I have been a part of. All names and identifying commentary have been omitted.

 Person 5 (P5) - I began visiting P5 around the same time as I began visiting P4 (January).
 P5 was in a new-to-me nursing facility, and I learned a few visits in that they had a regular visitor in addition to me in the form of a close family friend.
 P5, I learned, enjoyed the Food Network, and we spent many of our visits watching Chopped and laughing together over dog food commercials (they loved dogs.)
 P5 had some challenges related to communication, but was very clear in signaling their likes or dislikes.
 The nursing staff at this facility learned to view me as a friend and would ask for my help with various things, including feeding.
 As a Hospice volunteer, we are not permitted to actually feed a patient, but we can hand them things like a cup and allow them to take things in as they wished.
 P5 slowly began to withdraw as their time neared, until my visits with them were largely sitting with them, playing music, and administering Reiki.
 They stepped into their next adventure in June.

 Person 6 (P6) - I began visiting P6 in July 2024.
 They were assigned to me following a needed leave from a fellow Hospice volunteer, so I had notes to reference prior to meeting P6.
 The notes suggested there may be some safety challenges (a desire to walk around when it is not physically safe for them to do so due to frailty), a love for their baby doll, and their awareness and alertness may vary from visit to visit.
-More notes to come.
+As the months went by, P6 cycled through days of clarity mixed with days of being "in the woods" or even slumber.
+We went outside as often as the weather permitted.
+On one visit, I met P6's spouse who had also come to visit and the two of us spent some time getting to know each other and comparing our own experiences with P6.
+By 5 months' in, I had become quite protective over P6, ensuring they always had a blanket, my hands were close by to be held, and I'd reposition P6 as needed when they grew sleepy and would start to slump in their chair.
+More notes to come as the visits are still ongoing.

 Locations served: